Spanish, PhD

 - e

-- Complete six courses (at least 18 s.h.) chosen in consultation with faculty advisor.
-Depending on dissertation approval, students must take three courses in either Spanish creative writing, or in Spanish or Spanish American literature or culture.
+- Complete six courses (at least 18 s.h.) chosen in conjunction with advisor.
+Students approved for a creative writing dissertation must take at least three graduate courses in Spanish creative writing, and students approved for a literary or cultural studies dissertation must take at least three graduate courses in Spanish or Spanish American literature or culture.

 - f